Faith & Disease: Biography

 The band was originally signed to Seattle indie label Ivy Records and more recently Projekt Records.
 They have released six full-length albums and dozens of compilation appearances including an EP with electronic artist Jeff Greinke Dream The Red Clouds released on Italian label Amplexus Records to their credit.
 Faith & Disease (aka Faith and Disease) played 300+ live shows during their time, including appearances at Bumbershoot, Folklife, headlining at the Convergence festival, NXNW, and an invite to the 1999 CMJ Music Festival, and extensive tours of the US in 1998, 1999 and 2001.
-They played their final show on March 23, 2006, at Seattle's Neumos.
+And a final Western US Tour in support of their 2003 release Passport to Kunming.
+They played their two final shows at Experience Music Project in Seattle, WA, in 2005 and then on March 23, 2006, at Seattle's Neumos.
 No reunion plans have been set.